From the Drinking with the Juiceman Newsletter -> Sign up here.

 When pairing food and wine, the first thing to do is match the wine’s weight to the dish—lighter foods pair with lighter wines.
 Richer foods go better with richer wines.
 This is the vital first step.

 So what does that mean?
 Let’s take a look at the cooking method of what you are eating.
 To me, that determines what style of wine I’m going to choose.
-For a lighter style food—something raw such as salad or sushi, or lightly sauteed fishes and meats—I will look for a wine prepared similarly.
+For a lighter style food—something raw such as salad or sushi, or lightly sauteed fish and meats—I will look for a wine prepared similarly.
 These wines are grape varieties that are typically lighter but are made freshly without any oak aging, using stainless steel tanks that provide brightness and freshness, much like the food counterparts.
 Examples of this would be a crisp New Zealand Sauvignon Blanc with a mixed green salad.
 Or sushi with a crisp, bright, dry Riesling from New York State.

-For richer foods—pan-seared, charred, or braised foods, whether it’s a meat or fish—I look towards wines that have oak aging because the oak aging directly mimics the Maillard Reaction.
+For richer foods—pan-seared, charred, or braised foods, whether it’s meat or fish—I look towards wines that have oak aging because the oak aging directly mimics the Maillard Reaction.
 The Maillard Reaction is the scientific term when food starts to brown and become caramelized.
 This reaction takes place with everything from baked bread to fried dumplings to seared steaks.
 For example, if you pan-sear scallops, the best choice for a white wine would be a buttery California Chardonnay that has seen some barrel time.
 If you like your steak charred, the best bet is a Cabernet Sauvignon that has a fair amount of tannin and ample barrel time to match the flavors of the char.

 Consider chicken: it can be boiled, sautéed, roasted, or grilled.
 The preparation intensity will usually dictate the kind of wine paired—unless the sauce or sides on the plate are more intensely flavored.